-The lack of quota sharing agreements has resulted in all MSC certified mackerel, Atlanto-Scandian herring, and blue whiting fisheries in the North East Atlantic losing MSC certification6.
+The lack of quota sharing agreements has resulted in all MSC certified mackerel, Atlanto-Scandian herring, and blue whiting fisheries in the North East Atlantic losing MSC certification7.

-Fishers and their practices cannot be certified sustainable without effective regional fisheries management in place.
-Until governments put quota sharing agreements in place that ensure the long-term sustainability of these species, independent assessors cannot reinstate MSC certificates for the Atlanto-Scandian herring, mackerel or blue whiting fisheries.
+Despite the best efforts of fishers, their practices cannot be certified sustainable without effective regional fisheries management in place.
+Until governments put quota sharing agreements in place that ensure the long-term health of these stocks, independent assessors cannot reinstate MSC certificates for the Atlanto-Scandian herring, mackerel or blue whiting fisheries.